-- 1) Low pressure storage tanks shall be constructed in conformance with - a) API 620, "Design and Construction of Large, Welded, Low-Pressure Storage Tanks." or - b) ASME 2007, "Boiler and Pressure Vessel Code."

-2) Pressure vessels shall be constructed in conformance with CSA B51, "Boiler, Pressure Vessel, and Pressure Piping Code."

-3) Low pressure storage tanks and pressure vessels are permitted to be used as atmospheric storage tanks.
+- 1) Low pressure storage tanks shall be constructed in conformance with - a) API 620, "Design and Construction of Large, Welded, Low-Pressure Storage Tanks," or - b) boiler and pressure vessel regulations made pursuant to the Safety Codes Act. - 2) Pressure vessels shall be constructed in conformance with boiler and pressure vessel regulations made pursuant to the Safety Codes Act. - 3) Low pressure storage tanks and pressure vessels are permitted to be used as atmospheric storage tanks.